 More than 1,700 species of plants and insects have been identified from fossilized remains within the National Monument.
 One interesting thing is there are no dinosaur fossils found within the park.

-The park offers 14-miles of hiking trails and interpretive programs at the visitor center.
+The park offers 14 miles of hiking trails and interpretive programs at the visitor center.

 Great Sand Dunes National Park and Preserve

 Great Sand Dunes NP is located in south-central Colorado approximately 120 miles southwest of Pueblo.
 The park is open year-round though winter can be cold.
-The park offers the opportunity to go sandboarding, hiking, and to explore the sand dunes.
+The park offers the opportunity to go sandboarding, hiking, and explore the sand dunes.

 Great Sand Dunes was originally a National Monument, only being renamed a national park in 2004.
 Here you can find sand dunes up to 750 feet, the tallest in America, and perhaps 12,000 years old.

 Along with being home to these ancient sand dunes, the park contains a diverse landscape, including alpine lakes and tundra, mountains, forests, grasslands, and wetlands.
-If you are going to visit the dunes, it will require a little walking-across the Medano Creek.
+If you are going to visit the dunes, it will require a little walking the Medano Creek.
 The park is located close to Alamosa, CO.

-Great Sand Dunes National Park and Preserve have the tallest sand dunes in the United States.
+Great Sand Dunes National Park and Preserve has the tallest sand dunes in the United States.
 The dunes were formed by the winds that blow sand along the San Luis Valley and pile it up in front of the Sangre de Cristo Mountains.
 During part of the year, Medano Creek flows at the base of the dunes providing a contract between sand and water.

 Hovenweep National Monument